slManuel/devsecops-engine-tools/README.md

 ### Scan running sample - Github Actions

-The remote config should be in a GitHub repository, either public or private.
+If remote config is in a GitHub repository, either public or private.

 **If the repository is public:**